Particular/docs.particular.net/transports/upgrades/asq-8to9.md

 This package was formerly known as `NServiceBus.Azure.Transports.WindowsAzureStorageQueues`.
 As of version 9 the package name is `NServiceBus.Transport.AzureStorageQueues`.

-### Moved types from namespace `NServiceBus.Azure.Transports.WindowsAzureStorageQueues` to `NServiceBus.Transport.AzureStorageQueues`
+## Types from namespace `NServiceBus.Azure.Transports.WindowsAzureStorageQueues` moved to `NServiceBus.Transport.AzureStorageQueues`

 Certain advanced configuration APIs have been moved from the namespace `NServiceBus.Azure.Transports.WindowsAzureStorageQueues` to `NServiceBus.Transport.AzureStorageQueues`Code must to be adjusted accordingly.
 A straight forward way is to search and replace